- Furnace not igniting (ignition/flame sensor/gas/fuel)

 Thermostat issues that keep returning are often caused by stale backup-battery memory holding old settings across power cycles without the user realising.

-- Thermostat set to fan ON instead of AUTO
+- Fan set to ON instead of AUTO (circulates cold

-- Furnace flame sensor dirty shutting down burner
+- Dirty flame sensor shutting down the burner

 Before you go — try one of these (they fix most cases).